mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 Much of my experience and motivation revolved around space based approaches to learning be it at a festivals, community centre, arts centre or community workshop.
 Within these varied communities I had fulfilled a role of outreach events and communications with an aim of bringing more people into community activities.
 Underlying this activity is a personal commitment that the process would be beneficial to both the communities involved and the people I was recruiting [^11].
 This research addresses an inequality of access to digital participatory culture with the understanding that such access has the potential for significant benefits.
 If participants can develop agency and experience collective change at this scale, they may subsequently possess greater potential to address problems in other contexts.

 <!-- Drawing on learners' interests and creating authentic products is a foundational approach of PBL and is explored in game-making context in convincing research. -->

 **Summary**

 <!-- The importance of participation within seemingly chaotic processes as a way of building a collective understanding of the problem area among participants stands out to me a one with great potential to address important contemporary challenges. -->

-MOVEd TO RATIONALE?
-This motivation aligns with structural challenges faced by practitioners in schools and volunteer-supported settings regarding curriculum, financial sustainability, limits of sustained volunteer activities, - however change is possible, this research provides a possible avenue.

 This research aims in part to explore to what extent my own interest in chaotic, community-based pedagogies and some of the tensions associated with issues of bringing dimensions of authenticity of processes and tool use from informal and professional communities into more guided non-formal settings.
 While the question of if building a agency within the collaborative work of this activity offers potential to address important contemporary challenges is beyond the scope of this study, it remains a guiding rationale.